CamDavidsonPilon/lifelines/docs/Quickstart.rst

 .. note:: Similar to `Scikit-Learn <http://scikit-learn.org>`_, all statistically estimated quantities append an underscore to the property name.

+.. note:: Much more comprehensive docs are available in `Survival analysis with lifelines`_.

-Getting Data in The Right Format
+Getting data in the right format
 --------------------------------

 Often you'll have data that looks like:

 *start_time*, *end_time*

-Lifelines has some utility functions to transform this dataset into duration and censorship vectors:
+*lifelines* has some utility functions to transform this dataset into duration and censoring vectors:

 .. code:: python